 “Thanks for the information about container gardening.
 We are currently traveling in a motor home and this content is very pertinent to us especially now.
 The small containers also allow us to use them at home when we get there, a mobile garden.
 Thanks again.” – Stephanie Denninghoff

-“It is well written & I am enjoying it.” – Betty
+“It is well written and I am enjoying it.” – Betty

 “I found it very interesting!
 I’ll have to see if I can perhaps put some things you suggest into practise!
 One thing that struck me was the section on water crystals.
 I used some for my hanging baskets a couple of years ago, I had no idea they were made from petroleum products!
 Just last autumn our water company sent me some products for use in the garden & amongst them were a couple of packets of water crystals!
 I was planning on using them in my baskets this year as I have to plant them up in a couple of weeks’ time.
 I only grow flowering plants, like hanging Begonias, Lobelia, etc in them.
 Now I’m not so sure!
 Happy gardening.” – David King